MisterOryon/FunOs/README.md

 ### Bootloader

-To build the bootloader, run the following command: `nasm -f bin src/boot_loader.asm -o dist/boot_loader.bin`.
+To build the bootloader, run the following commands:

+- `nasm -f bin src/boot_loader.asm -o dist/boot_loader.bin`.
+- `nasm -f bin src/data.asm -o dist/data.bin`
+- `dd if=./dist/boot_loader.bin of=./dist/os.bin`
+- `dd if=./dist/data.bin conv=notrunc oflag=append of=./dist/os.bin`

-The size of the bootloader is always 512 bytes.
+The size of the bootloader is always 1024 bytes.
 To view the disassembly output, you can run: `ndisasm ./dist/boot_loader.bin`.

 ## Run

-To run FunOS, use the following command: `qemu-system-x86_64 -hda ./dist/boot_loader.bin`
+To run FunOS, use the following command: `qemu-system-x86_64 -hda ./dist/os.bin`

 ## Booted System